Everything you Need to Go Solar on your Boat/Houseboat

 Inverters are all rated with the load that they can handle putting out.
 If you have 3,000 watts coming in from your solar but have an inverter that can only handle putting out 1,000 watts your system won’t work very well.
 As with anything, it is better to have an inverter that is a little too big than to have one that isn’t big enough.

-Related Post How To Drive A Twin-Engine Houseboat
+Related Post How To Paint A Houseboat

 Solar Charge Controller